bosborne/nyackcommunitygarden/garden-rules/index.md

 21. The Nyack Community Garden is not responsible at any time for your plants and other personal items.

-*Failure to meet any of these responsibilities at any time during the gardening season may result in the loss of Garden membership or other penalties.*
+<b><i>Failure to meet any of these responsibilities at any time during the gardening season
+may result in the loss of Garden membership or other penalties.</i></b>